3442853561/about-us/README.md

 by the original vendor.
 Exceptions can be made for legacy systems with significant userbases.
 - While we welcome non-Rust language interfaces, we will never compromise the usability and quality of the Rust API to meet their needs.

+## F.A.Q.

+- Is this an abstraction layer over native UI on each platform?
+  - No. Each element in the UI model will come with a specification on how it should look when rendered.
+Additionally when designing the model no consideration will be given to the constraints imposed by native UI frameworks.
+That being said, if a third party were to implement a rendering backend using native UI widgets, and the final look and feel met the specification of the data model, who are we to stop them?